 5825 E 50 S, Largo, IN 46941

 The romantic Kissing Falls is one of three waterfalls within the Kokiwanee Nature Preserve.
-Five minutes to the Salamonie River State Forest (we did both in one day).
+It’s only a five-minute drive to the Salamonie River State Forest (we visited both in one day).
+The waterfall drops about 7 feet over a series of rocky ledges and boulders and creates a beautiful sight.

 We cheated and parked near the boat ramp lot which opens up right to Kissing Falls (put Kissing Falls into GPS).
-The climb to the top of the waterfall and to the others can be dangerous, especially when muddy.
-But it is worth it to get to walk behind the waterfall and on top of it.
-You could also hike the full (and much more difficult) 1.6 mile Kokiwanee Nature Preserve Trail from the main entrance.
+The climb to the top of the waterfall and to the others can be dangerous, especially when muddy, but if the conditions are right, you get to walk behind the waterfall and on top of it.
+You could also hike the full (and much more difficult) 1.6-mile Kokiwanee Nature Preserve Trail from the main entrance.

 There is a main lot and the boat ramp lot right next to Kissing Falls.
 Both are small but there is also street parking.
-I did not see any restrooms but Salamonie River State Forest is 5 minutes away.
+I did not see any restrooms but Salamonie River State Forest is 5 minutes away and they have restroom facilities in the park.

 1405 State Road 46 West, Nashville, IN 47448

-After an initial 50 step climb from the parking lot, the rest of Strahl Lake Trail 6 is a moderately rugged but generally flat .75 mile loop that takes you around Strahl Lake.
+After an initial 50-step climb from the parking lot, the rest of Strahl Lake Trail 6 is a moderately rugged but generally flat three-quarter-mile loop that takes you around Strahl Lake.
 There is so much to explore in the state park, including the nature center which can be accessed via a connected path halfway through the hike.

 There is a parking lot and restrooms next to Strahl Lake Trail 6.